Welcome to the Department of Chemistry!

 Full Time/Part Time

 The Department of Chemistry at the Missouri University of Science and Technology invites applications for the position of Donald L. Castleman/FCR Missouri Endowed Professorship of Discovery in Chemistry.
-The Professorship is expected to foster interdisciplinary, collaborative research and education and be committed to mentoring student success.
-The successful applicant is expected to have a strong record of sustained extramural funding and be internationally recognized in her/his field as well as demonstrate evidence of effective teaching at the undergraduate and graduate levels.
+The position is open to all areas of chemistry with additional consideration being given to research associated with resource sustainability and biological chemistry.
+The Professorship is expected to foster interdisciplinary, collaborative research, education, and be committed to mentoring graduate and undergraduate students.
+The successful applicant is expected to have a strong record of sustained extramural funding and be internationally recognized in their field as well as demonstrate evidence of effective teaching at the undergraduate and graduate levels.
 The endowment offers a lucrative annual research support funding that allows the candidate to excel in high quality scholarly activities.
 The salary and start-up funding will be competitive and commensurate with qualifications and potential.

-Interested applicants should electronically submit an application, a detailed curriculum vita, statement of research achievement, teaching statement, a cover letter, and names and e-mail addresses, for three references.
-All materials should be submitted to the Missouri University of Science and Technology’s Human Resource Office at http://hr.mst.edu/careers/academic/.
-All submitted application materials must have the position reference number 00083352 in order to be processed.
-Acceptable electronic formats that can be used for email attachments include PDF and Word; hardcopy application materials will not be accepted.
+Interested applicants should electronically submit the application form, a detailed curriculum vita highlighting career accomplishments, and a cover letter.
+All materials should be submitted to the Missouri University of Science and Technology’s Human Resource Office at https://hr.mst.edu/careers/academic-employment/.
+All submitted application materials must have the position reference number #00083352 to be processed.
+Acceptable electronic formats that can be used for email attachments include PDF and Word; hard copy application materials will not be accepted.
+Review of applications will begin October 16th and will continue until the position is filled.

 Minimum Qualifications